 - Place bananas, eggs, maple syrup, oil and vanilla in a blender or Nutribullet and blend until smooth.
 Alternatively, you can whisk by hand if you don't have a blender.
-I like having the banana flavor well incorporated!

 - Place almond flour, oat flour, cocoa powder, baking soda, baking powder and salt in a large bowl, stirring to combine.
 Add wet ingredients and mix until smooth.
 Fold in chocolate chips, reserving a few for topping.